espressomd/espresso/doc/sphinx/appendix.rst

     #.
 Update the particle momenta by half a time step.

-    .. _Self–energy:
+    .. _Self-energy:

-    Self–energy
+    Self-energy
     ~~~~~~~~~~~

     The interpolation of the charges onto the lattice gives rise to the
     artificial force exerted on the particle by its own field.
 In order to
-    cure this remedy, the direct subtraction of the self–energy is
+    cure this remedy, the direct subtraction of the self-energy is
     introduced.

-    For the interpolated charge cloud the self–energy can be directly
+    For the interpolated charge cloud the self-energy can be directly
     calculated.
 For the simple cubic lattice in three dimensions the linear
     interpolation will give 8 charges which are placed at the corners of the
     cube with edge length :math:`a` (see Fig. [fig:charge-assignment]).